Nipmuc Program of Studies

 Student designed topic of interest in economics: Please consult teacher to design a specific program.

-Algebra II CPS 1 Credit Grade 11
+Algebra 2 CPS 1 Credit Grade 11

 There is math in all real world problems.
-In this class we will model a system of linear equations through calculating the optimal minimum wage; we will model projectile motion through shooting a marshmallow from a catapult and then calculate the related quadratic equation; we will model polynomials through building a container with the maximum volume for the amount of material given.
+In this class we will model projectile motion by launching a marshmallow from a catapult and then calculate the related quadratic equation; we will also explore exponential growth and decay by researching a vehicle to purchase, then calculating loan interest and depreciation.
 Learning the associated math for each of these real world problems will allow you to be better prepared to work through those problems.
-In this course students will extend topics introduced in Algebra I and learn to manipulate and apply more advanced functions and algorithms.
-In addition to the above topics, other topics covered will include: Linear Functions and Relations, Systems of Linear Equations and Inequalities, Quadratic Functions, Graphing, Polynomials, Radical Functions, Rational Exponents, Exponential Functions, Logarithmic Functions and Rational Functions.
-Students should successfully complete Algebra I and Geometry prior to enrolling in this course.
+In this course students will extend topics introduced in Algebra 1 and learn to manipulate and apply more advanced functions and algorithms.
+In addition to the above topics, other topics covered will include: Quadratic Functions, Graphing, Polynomials, Radical Functions, Exponential Functions, Logarithmic Functions and Rational Functions.
+Students should successfully complete Algebra 1 and Geometry prior to enrolling in this course.

 There is math in all real world problems.
 In this class we will model a system of linear equations through calculating the optimal minimum wage; we will model projectile motion through shooting a marshmallow from a catapult and then calculate the related quadratic equation; we will use systems of inequalities to solve a Cookie Bake Shop dilemma of determining how to achieve the highest profit; we will model polynomials through building a container with the maximum volume for the amount of material given; Students will develop exponential models to analyze human population growth and explore the impact this growth will have in areas around the world.
 Learning the associated math for each of these real world problems will allow you to be better prepared to work through those problems.
 In this course students will extend topics introduced in Algebra I Honors and learn to manipulate and apply more advanced functions and algorithms.
 In addition to the above topics, other topics covered will include: Linear Functions and Relations, Systems of Linear Equations and Inequalities, Quadratic Functions, Graphing, Polynomials, Radical Functions, Rational Exponents, Exponential Functions, Logarithmic Functions and Rational Functions.
-Students should successfully complete Algebra I prior to enrolling in this course.
+Students should successfully complete Algebra 1 Honors prior to enrolling in this course.

 Pre-Calculus CPS 1 Credit Grades 11-12

 Do you think Calculus is in your future?
 This course will prepare you to take Calculus 1 in college.
 The first part of the course covers trigonometry from right to oblique triangles and circles to sound waves, including unit circle trig, solving trig equations, trig identities, proofs and analyzing periodic functions.
 The second part of the course provides graphic and algebraic exploration of exponential, logarithmic, and rational functions as they apply to financing a mortgage or auto loan, and future values of savings and retirement accounts.
-Students should successfully complete Algebra II prior to enrolling in this course.
+Students should successfully complete Algebra 2 prior to enrolling in this course.

 Pre-Calculus Honors 1 Credit Grades 11-12

 Do you think Calculus is in your future, either in high school or college?
 This course will prepare you to take Calculus A/B as a Nipmuc senior or Calculus 1 in college.
 The first part of the course covers trigonometry from right to oblique triangles and circles to sound waves, including unit circle trig, solving trig equations, trig identities, proofs and analyzing periodic functions.
 The second part of the course provides graphic and algebraic exploration of exponential, logarithmic, and rational functions as they apply to financing a mortgage or auto loan, and future values of savings and retirement accounts.
 This honors level course covers material at a more rigorous pace than the CPS level course.
-Students should successfully complete Algebra II prior to enrolling in this course.
+Students should successfully complete Algebra 2 and Geometry prior to enrolling in this course.

-Calculus A with Precalculus Honors 1 Credit Grades 11-12
+Calculus A with Pre-Calculus Honors 1 Credit Grades 11-12

-Finite Mathematics: Explorations and Applications CPS 1 Credit Grades 11-12
+Finite Mathematics: Explorations and Applications CPS 1 Credit Grades 12

-Statistics CPS/Honors 1 Credit Grades 9-12
+Statistics CPS/Honors 1 Credit Grades 10-12

 Statistics is much more than making graphs and calculating the mean, median, and mode.
 Rather, it is using data to evaluate claims and make predictions.
 You will answer such questions as “Does drinking caffeine affect your pulse rate?” (experimental design); “How do the characteristics of an interviewer affect the responses to a survey?” (bias); and “Do the majority of couples kiss to the right?” (statistical inference).
 This isn’t a typical math class.
 You don’t need to remember how to factor a polynomial, graph a sine curve, or prove that triangles are congruent.
 However, this doesn’t mean the class will be easy!
 In this course you will need good critical thinking and communication skills.
 You will NEVER ask: “When will we ever use this?”
 Problems are almost always based on real-world studies in a variety of fields.
-Statistics is required for many majors in college do some research for yourself and see.
+Statistics is required for many majors in college - do some research for yourself and see.
+Students should successfully complete Algebra 2 prior to enrolling in this course.

 Advanced Placement Statistics AP 1 Credit Grades 11-12

 Statistics is much more than making graphs and calculating the mean, median, and mode.
 Rather, it is using data to evaluate claims and make predictions.
 You will answer such questions as “Does drinking caffeine affect your pulse rate?” (experimental design); “How do the characteristics of an interviewer affect the responses to a survey?” (bias); and “Do the majority of couples kiss to the right?” (statistical inference).
 This isn’t a typical math class.
 You don’t need to remember how to factor a polynomial, graph a sine curve, or prove that triangles are congruent.
 However, this doesn’t mean the class will be easy!
 In this fast-paced AP course you will need good critical thinking and communication skills.
 You will NEVER ask: “When will we ever use this?”
 Problems are almost always based on real-world studies in a variety of fields.
 Statistics is required for many majors in college do some research for yourself and see.
 Curriculum, pacing and rigor will follow the College Board guidelines.
 Students must take the Advanced Placement exam in May in order to receive AP credit for the course.
-Students should successfully complete Algebra II prior to enrolling in this course.
+Students should successfully complete Algebra 2 prior to enrolling in this course.

 Advanced Placement Calculus AB AP 1 Credit Grade 12